This blog post was updated on March 26, 2021.

 Like a marriage, nobody is perfect and sometimes we realize after we left that the snoring and smelly feet aren’t that bad in the big picture.
 When your drivers are less than satisfied, that company down the street starts looking pretty tempting.
 We’ve blogged a lot about why drivers quit, from how they’re treated to lack of home time to unmet expectations.
 Regardless of the reason, they usually quit to work for another transportation company.
 However, your relationship with that driver doesn’t stop there.

 Sometimes, your drivers make a mistake when they switch from your company to another.
 They find out they didn’t have it so bad working for you.
 They traded in their gripes with you for gripes with someone else.
 Drivers constantly quit one company to work for one with the exact same problems.
-That’s why driver churn is only getting higher.
-When good drivers quit your company, you don’t have to say goodbye.
-It’s possible and beneficial to pursue them as a lead.
-Here are three reasons why you should.
+It’s called driver churn, and it’s a big problem in the industry.

 You spend way less time recruiting a rehire than a driver who’s never worked for you.
 It’s like getting back together with an ex.
 You already know each other so you don’t have to spend all this time getting acquainted.
 For example, if you’re using a Driver Management System like A-Suite, you’ll already have your rehire’s DOT files.
 All you need is a quick update on the paperwork.
-Fewer hours for the driver, fewer hours for you.

 You don’t need to spend money advertising to your rehires on Facebook, Craigslist, or Indeed.
 Instead, all you need to do is pick up the phone, send a text, or fire off an email.
 Then you can put that money towards improving your driver’s work life so they don’t feel the need to turn around and head right out the door again.

 Rehires are an underutilized resource for many companies.
-If your turnover is as high as the rest of the industry, you have entire fleets of potential rehires at your fingertips.
+If your turnover is as high as the rest of the industry, you have entire fleets of potential re-hires at your fingertips.
 However, hiring is only part of the equation to solving your driver problem.
 You’re trying to plug up a leak while three more are sprouting.
 If you want to become a great company, you still have to improve your driver retention.